-In 2016, we will continue to help the banks provide sponsorships to 501(c)(3) organizations engaged in our geographic areas of California, Oregon, and Washington that are engaged in transformative social justice and environmental work in our target sectors:
+In 2018, we will continue to help the bank provide sponsorship to 501(c)(3) organizations in California, Oregon, and Washington that are engaged in transformative social justice and environmental work in our target sectors:

-At this moment in time, the Foundation does not provide program grants or donations.
-The Foundation cannot sponsor individuals.
-We choose to make small sponsorships available to a larger number of organizations; most of our sponsorships from 2013 through 2015 were less than $1,000.
+The Foundation does not currently provide program grants or donations, and the Foundation cannot sponsor individuals.
+We choose to make small sponsorships available to many organizations; most of our sponsorships from 2013 through 2016 were less than $1,000.

 Sponsorship Request Process

+Meet these criteria and ready to submit?
 Sponsorship requests must be submitted through this online form.
-You will be able to upload sponsorship packets to this link.
-Please note that we request a copy of your 501(c)(3) determination or affirmation letter.
-If you are not able to upload your supplemental packet to the form at this link, you may send it to: email@example.com after you complete the form.
+You will be able to upload sponsorship packets through the Formsite link provided.
+Please also have a copy of your 501(c)(3) determination or affirmation letter to attach during this process.

 Organizations We’ve Supported